 There are few things I love more than a fresh slice of pie.

-They’re creamy from the potatoes, cream cheese, and cheddar, not overly “egg-y” because there’s only one egg in this recipe, and they don’t feel heavy in your tummy–even if you eat a couple of them!–because of the asparagus and fresh chives, which add a refreshingly healthy and herby flavor.
+The potatoes, cream cheese, and cheddar make these pies creamy.
+They’re not overly “egg-y” because there’s only one egg in this recipe.
+And they don’t feel particularly heavy, even if you eat a couple of them.

 For the potatoes: